desaibhargav/sadhguru/README.md

 ## ON-GOING TASKS:
 1. backend/recommend.py -> seperate branch created (recommendation-pipeline).
-2. frontend/app.py -> started UI/UX.
+2. frontend/app.py -> wireframe ready

 ## TO DO:
 1. Incorporate scrapped metadata like `video_title`, `video_description` etc in addition to semantics in the recommendation pipeline.
 2. Add a preprocessing pipeline for text before connecting it to the recommendation pipeline.
+3. Presentation
-3. Update README.md (with basic usage, documentation and purpose of the project).
+4. Update README.md (with basic usage, documentation and purpose of the project).
-4. **ADD.
+5. **ADD.
 COMMENTS.
 EVERYWHERE.
 FFS!**